Salad Dressing for CKD: What to look for and brands to try

 • Sugar: 1g

 This popular brand has one flavor that is a low sodium, kidney friendly salad dressing- oil and vinegar.
-It contains no phosphorus or potassium additives.
+It contains no phosphorus or potassium additives as well as no MSG.
+They have several dressings that are higher in sodium.
+If you choose a higher sodium dressing, be sure offset the sodium by adding some higher calorie, low sodium foods like nuts, beans, or whole grains to your salad.
 Click the icon below to check prices and reviews for this product.

 Check Prices